Akuli/python-tutorial/dicts.md

 # Dictionaries

-**TODO:** write the lists-and-tuples.md this tutorial links to.

 Now we know how [lists and tuples](lists-and-tuples.md) work and how to [for loop](loops.md#for-loops) over them.
-We also did an exercise with code like this:
+If we make some kind of program that needs to keep track of people's usernames and passwords, we can use a list for that:

 ```py
 userlist = [